 Pronounced Tuh-GA-nick.
 The falls’ name is believed to have derived from the Algonquian Taconic (“in the trees”) or Taghkanic (after a Lenape chieftain killed in battle nearby).
-Taughannock Falls carves a 400ft deep gorge through layers of sandstone, shale and limestone that were once the bed of an ancient sea.
-With a 215 foot plunge, this waterfall stands three stories taller than Niagara Falls.
+Taughannock Falls carves a 400-foot gorge through layers of sandstone, shale and limestone that were once the bed of an ancient sea.
+With a 215-foot plunge, this waterfall stands three stories taller than Niagara Falls.

 Take Rt.
 89 north 8mi to Taughannock Falls State Park.
 The gorge and hiking trails are on your left.
 For an easier view, turn left on Taughannock Park Road and follow the signs to the overlook above the falls.

 Taughannock Falls Gorge Tour (of note: the sections of the trails on the following map that cross over water feature foot bridges, so there is no need to enter the water to cross)